c-blake/lc/README.md

 both an executable regular file and some kind of script source.
 Or both a directory and a directory with a sticky bit set.
 On the output side, you can also set the foreground & background colors of text independently (as well as blinking, and so on).
-I happen to like `st` for its hackability which supports bold, italic, blink, underline, struck, inverse all as 6 independent text attributes.
-(Color inversion involves a mapping probably too complex to be a useful visual aid.)
+I happen to like [st](https://git.suckless.org/st/) for its hackability which supports bold, italic, blink, underline, struck, inverse all as 6 independent text attributes.
+(Color inversion involves a mapping likely too complex to be a useful visual aid.)
 So, 7 usable output dimensions, with 5 being shallow 1-bit dimensions.
-Though subjective, I find text with all these embellishments at once legible on my primary displays.  `lc` tries to aid "aligning" rendering or output dimensions with classification or input dimensions.
+Though subjective, I find text with all these embellishments at once legible on my primary displays.  `lc` aids "aligning" rendering or output dimensions with classification or input dimensions.

 On the input/data side there are a few natural "query" dimensions such as traits based on dtype data, stat data, ACLs, .., that performance-sensitive folk may